-Truffles are a top Italian fall culinary item and are celebrated with truffle fairs and festivals in central and northern Italy.
+White truffles are a top Italian culinary item and in the fall, are celebrated with truffle fairs and festivals in central and northern Italy.
 Going to a truffle fair is a must for foodies visiting Italy.

 Going to a truffle fair is worthwhile even if you don't want to buy truffles.
-The scent of fresh truffles fills the air and there are locally made truffle dishes to try (usually for much less than you'd pay in a restaurant).
-There's often entertainment and concession stands sell local foods such as cheese, salami, honey, and wine.
+The pungent scent of fresh truffles fills the air, and there are locally made white truffle dishes to try (usually for much less than you'd pay in a restaurant).
+There are also entertainment and concession stands, which sell local foods such as cheese, salami, honey, and wine.

 Fall White Truffle Fairs

-- Alba's white truffle fair and market, one of the best in Italy, takes place on weekends from early October through mid-November.
+- Alba White Truffle Fair and Market: One of the most famous in Italy, this fair and market takes place on weekends from the beginning of October through the end of November.
 Besides the truffle market and fair, there is lots of entertainment.
 Events start with a night of concerts and gastronomic stands and end with the truffle world auction and a white truffle walk for tourists.
 There's even a donkey race.

-- San Miniato Truffle Fair, La Sagra del Tartufo Bianco, is held in the medieval hill town of San Miniato on the second, third and fourth weekends in November.
-25% of Italy's white truffles are produced in this territory and November is the heart of truffle gathering season.
+- San Miniato Truffle Fair, La Sagra del Tartufo Bianco: Held in the medieval hill town of San Miniato on the second, third, and fourth weekends in November, this fair is a great way to sample fresh truffles.
+A large percentage of Italy's white truffles are produced in this territory, and November is the heart of truffle gathering season.
 There are food and craft stands and entertainment and restaurants will feature reasonably priced truffle menus.
 If you haven't had truffles, this is a great place to get an introduction.

-- Savigno, in the hills southwest of Bologna, holds the Savigno Sagra del Tartufo the first 3 Sundays in November.
+- Savigno, in the hills southwest of Bologna, holds the Savigno Sagra del Tartufo the first three weekends of November.

-- Sasso Marconi, in the province of Bologna, holds a truffle sagra the first weekend of November.
+- Sasso Marconi, in the province of Bologna, holds a truffle sagra the last weekend of October and the first weekend of November.